Anon-Planet/thgtoa/CONTRIBUTING.md

 ### Updating PRs

-While a PR is being reviewed, modifications may be made to it.
-If this is the case, a new branch will be created for the PR.
+While a PR is being reviewed, modifications may be made to it by the reviewer prior to merging.
+If this is the case, a new branch will be created for the PR's review.
 If you would like to submit a change to a PR that is in the process of being reviewed, *do not update the PR directly*.
 This will only cause merge conflicts and delay the PR from being merged.
 Instead, submit your changes to the PR's review branch.

 For an example of what *not* to do, see: <https://github.com/NobodySpecial256/thgtoa/pull/51>.
 Instead of submitting changes to the PR directly, they should have been submitted as changes to the [PR's associated review branch](https://github.com/NobodySpecial256/thgtoa/tree/pr/51).